 - Reinforcing what has been learned in class; - Preparing students for upcoming lessons; reviewing and practicing concepts/skills; - Teaching responsibility; - Fostering short and long term time management skills; and, - Helping student develop positive study habits.

 TEACHER/TEAM EXPECTATIONS: Teachers will:

-- Coordinate with other teachers regarding quantity of homework. - Provide timely return of homework with evaluation/feedback. - Give assignments orally and in writing. - Allow time for students to write assignments in their F.A.M.S.
-Assignment Notebook. - Check and stamp the F.A.M.S.
-Assignment Notebooks for assignments as needed.
+- Coordinate with other teachers regarding quantity of homework. - Provide timely return of homework with evaluation/feedback. - Give assignments orally and in writing.

 STUDENT EXPECTATIONS: Students will: